ICONIC AUSTRALIAN

 BESPOKE BAGS FROM $3,500

 Distinguish yourself from the crowd.
 Inspired by a heritage of early Australian pioneers.
 Christopher’s family standards of workmanship, diligence and sense of business community carry this 145+ year old brand name into a new century of Australian history.
-Ross Hanlon®, President of Hanlon® Luxury Goods explains (Sept., 2017): "Our family heritage informs our standards and drives my son to create his finest in handcrafted luxury: perfume, leather bags, hand printed scarves, alloy and leather jewelry, Australian herbal skincare preparations and that treasured objet d'art.”
+Ross Hanlon®, President of HANLON® Luxury Goods explains (Sept., 2017): "Our family heritage informs our standards and drives my son to create his finest in handcrafted luxury: perfume, leather bags, scarves, jewelry, skincare and that treasured objet d'art.”

 Today Christopher carries the family’s torch.
-Each piece is painstakingly designed by the House of Hanlon® with a team of dedicated artisans: a leathersmith, a fabric printer trained in screen and digital print, a jeweller specialising in alloy and an organic cosmetic chemist.
-Master artisan CHRISTOPHER HANLON® produces a limited range of eponymous Australian luxury goods.
+Each piece is painstakingly designed by the HOUSE of HANLON® with a team of dedicated artisans: a leathersmith, a fabric printer trained in screen and digital print, a jeweller specialising in alloy and an organic cosmetic chemist.
+Master perfumer CHRISTOPHER HANLON® produces a limited range of eponymous Australian luxury goods.
 His artistic style and prized perfume notes are manifested even in the finest, most delicate of aromatic pieces.
 The company is still family owned.
-Completely privately funded with a colourful Australian outback heritage.
+Privately funded with a colourful Australian outback heritage.
 As a youth Christopher, an eccentric maverick and larrikin, defied mainstream Australian fashion convention becoming a modern day pioneer in his own right (following the footsteps of his Great Grandfather Tom Hanlon® and Great Great Grandfather Daniel Hanlon®) albeit in the field of men’s organic cosmetics.

-Today this bohemian art house has a devoted international clientele of some of the world’s who’s who and has appropriately introduced services for these private clients.
+Today this bohemian art house has a devoted international clientele of some of the world’s who’s who and has appropriately introduced services for private clients.
 However no appointment is necessary for ready-to-wear artworks and the constantly evolving collection of limited edition signature goods.
-Now you can experience his refined selection of classic Australian cult icons anytime.
+Experience this refined and sophisticated selection of authentic Australian icons, at your leisure.

 VEGEMITE JARS + SYDNEY FESTIVAL = LOCAL DYNAMITE

-Perhaps though the deal breaker was some much needed cold cash.
-And a gorgeous helping hand from a twenty-something beauty editor at Australian VOGUE (Jane Druker) who took shine to his beauty products.
-In addition Lady Luck presented herself in 1994, when Hanlon® serendipitously won $5,000 first prize for the Sydney Festival Poster Design Competition.
-It brought the youngster a touch of street fame with a spot on the six o’clock Channel 9 News.
-His five dollar graffiti style chalk doodle (pictured below) caught the eyes of Australian artist KEN DONE and Creative Director of SAATCHI & SAATCHI.
-The time was early 1990s.
-A time when it was more common for street artists to be shunned by the corporate sector and their official inner art sanctum.
-Nevertheless, it was this SYDNEY FESTIVAL POSTER COMPETITION chaired by Ken Done and produced by SAATCHI & SAATCHI with CHANNEL NINE and the SYDNEY MORNING HERALD that catapulted the curly haired, freckled face Hanlon from the gutter into the glossy pages of VOGUE Australia.
-Hanlon cracked the jackpot.
+Perhaps the deal breaker, was simply some much needed cold cash.
+And a gorgeous helping hand.
+A twenty-something beauty editor at Australian VOGUE, Jane Druker, took shine to his beauty products.
+Lady Luck presented herself when Hanlon® unexpectedly won first prize for the Sydney Festival Poster Design Competition.
+The award brought a touch of street cred and appearance on Channel Nine News.
+His five dollar graffiti-style chalk doodle caught the attention of celebrated Australian artist Ken Done and the creative leadership of SAATCHI & SAATCHI.
+At a time when street-inspired art was till largely dismissed by the corporate establishment, the Sydney Festival Poster Competition – chaired by Ken Done and produced alongside SAATCHI & SAATCHI, Channel Nine and The Sydney Morning Herald – catapulted the curly-haired, freckled-face Hanlon from Sydney’s underground creative scene into the glossy pages of VOGUE Australia.
+The outsider cracked the jackpot.

 THE $5,000 FIRST PRIZE MONEY ENABLED THE DEVELOPMENT OF HANLON’S COSMETIC PROTOTYPES INTO A DEPARTMENT STORE READY RANGE USING GREEN COSMETIC TECHNOLOGY